noobling/prof-comp/Sprint 3/UAT.md

 ## Assumptions and constraints
 * Tested on a modern device using a modern browser
 * IE is not used
-* Tester has basic comprehensive of English
+* Tester has basic comprehension of English
 * Tester has moderate familiarity using modern websites

 ## UAT Risks